Travel jobs are becoming more prominent these days.

 Accommodation expenses can be costly, even in cheap hostels.
 Work exchanges are beneficial as they provide accommodations in exchange for your services.

-You can find hostel jobs work at Worldpackers.
+You can find hostel jobs at Worldpackers.

 International Aid Worker